mgmediaweb/final-capstone-frontend/README.md

 ## Acknowledgments

-This site is based on the design created by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio), this design is under the free license [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).
+This site is based on the design created by [Murat Korkmaz](https://www.behance.net/muratk), this design is under the free license [Creative Commons license of the design](https://creativecommons.org/licenses/by-nc/4.0/).

 ## 📝 License